 Time: Varies by location, e.g. 9.00 am Sydney time (on Tuesday) is 10.00 pm London time (on Monday).

 The package consists of 5 one-hour, interactive modules presented by Dr Kenny and includes PowerPoint.

 Each module includes a 15 minute Q&A session.

 You also receive a short individual coaching session with him by phone or online at the end of the course.

 Key Take Outs

-- A simple and effective way to pull together objective setting (with measures), strategy design and strategy execution
+- A simple and effective way to integrate objective setting, strategy design and strategy execution

 - A clear understanding of what strategy is and how to design it